Amnaikram/ViT-CAMNet-Model-/README.md

 ## About

 Diabetic Retinopathy (DR) is a common complication of diabetes mellitus, which causes lesions on the retina that effect vision.
 If it is not detected early, it can lead to blindness.
-In this project, I use tensorflow to develop neural networks which can detect diabetic retinopathy from retinal images.

 <p align = "center">
 <img align="center" src="diabetic-retinopathy vs healthy.jpg" alt="Original Dataset"/>